typoes/harry-potter-gen-z/book_1/chapter_3.md

 Harry looked in the bowl again.

-“Oh,” he said, “I didn’t realize it had to be so wet.”
+“Oh,” he said, “I didn’t realize it had to be so moist.”

 “Don’t be so thicc,” snapped Aunt Petunia.
 “I’m making art of some of Dudley’s old things gray for you.
 It’ll look just like everyone else’s when I’ve finished.”